mpapouts68/PoliticalCompass/replit.md

-# Political Survey Application
+# ΤιΨηφίζω - Political Survey Application

 ## Overview

 This is a full-stack political survey application built with React, Express, and PostgreSQL.
 The application allows users to take political surveys of varying lengths and receive results showing their alignment with different Greek political parties.
+The app is called "ΤιΨηφίζω" (What Do I Vote) and features auto-advancing questions for better user experience.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+User requested: Auto-advance to next question upon selection (implemented with 800ms delay).

 ## System Architecture